zhboner/realm/readme.md

 The timeout value must be properly configured in case of memory leak.
 Do not use a large `timeout`!

 default: 30

+#### network.tcp_keepalive: unsigned int

+TCP Keepalive interval.

+On Linux, this is equivalent to setting both `net.ipv4.tcp_keepalive_time` and `net.ipv4.tcp_keepalive_intvl`.

+To use system's tcp keepalive interval, you need to explicitly set this option to 0.

+default: 15

+#### network.tcp_keepalive_probe: unsigned int

+TCP Keepalive retries.

+On Linux, this is equivalent to `ipv4.tcp_keepalive_probes`.

+default: 3

 #### network.send_proxy: bool